jamiefolsom/arbotopia/_posts/2019-06-04-full-circle.md

 ![](/images/P1130662.jpg)

-I wish we had seen it.
+I wish we had seen them.

 When we reached the top, at 240 feet the highest point in the Arboretum, I pointed out some of the fine tree accessions on Peters Hill, including a nice little buckeye: